limingth/myRoR/8-twetter-project.md

 	+
 	limingth@gmail ~/Github/myRoR/twetter$

-### write code that converts @username mentions into links to user profile pages
+## First Feature: write code that converts @username mentions into links to user profile pages

 ### Step 0 - make sure you are in your own myProfileBranch
 	limingth@gmail ~/Github/twetter$ git branch